alotofdavid/beem/docs/commands.md

   Get the morgue of your latest in-progress game.
 Takes arguments for 1) player name 2) server and 3) version, with "trunk" being the default version.
-Here is gammafunk's in-progress game on cszo for version 0.17:
+Here is gammafunk's in-progress game on cbro for version 0.17:

-        &dump gammafunk cszo trunk
+        &dump gammafunk cbro trunk

 ###FooTV